fxaeberhard/Wallogram/README.md

-Wallogram is a plateform game where player use they're mobile phone as a pad.
+Wallogram is a game where players use their mobile phone as a pad.

 Distributed under the MIT License.